 Masterclasses and workshops

-Entrepreneurship Masterclasses will take place the first Monday of every month.
 We have some inspirational speakers lined up including Physicists who have commercialised their research, either applying their know how to industry or starting a business, as well as speakers from the Entrepreneurial community who will be sharing how to develop an entrepreneurial mind-set and the importance of networking with the wider community.
 All staff and postgraduate students are welcome.

 Workshops and demonstrations

-Workshops linking the latest understanding in physics to the functionality of ingredients, formulations and food processes.
+Our workshops link the latest understanding in physics to the functionality of ingredients, formulations and food processes.

-Understanding the underlying physical principles relevant to food products will provide useful explanations of observed phenomena and serve as guidelines for those wishing to accelerate food innovation.
+Understanding the underlying physical principles relevant to food products provide useful explanations of observed phenomena and serve as guidelines for those wishing to accelerate food innovation.
 We also plan to incorporate this material in cookery and food science courses.

 Play Dough for Adults (and Kids!) – Wednesday 22 May 2019